-Home » Resource Centers » Revenue and Early Childhood Finance » Revenue and Estimates
+Home » Resource Centers » Revenue and Early Childhood Finance » Revenue Strategies

 There are numerous funding strategies state advocates and leaders can pursue for increasing the revenue from state and local sources that can be directed to support early childhood programs.
 There has been significant work done at both at the state and local levels, to support quality programs through dedicated taxes.
 These revenues can have a significant impact on long-term goals, and there have already been several early successes in using them to help close the extreme funding gap in early childhood.